 Stronghold Assault will be used, but armies may not take additional fortifications.
 The only fortifications that may be used are those already deployed on the table at the beginning of the game as part of the table terrain.

-5.6 Death from Above
+5.6 Death from the Skies

-Death from Above will not be used.
+Death from the Skies will not be used.

 6.0 Miscellaneous Rules